Pustalorc/Pustalorc.github.io/index.md

 [Fake Gambling - Crash](https://github.com/persiafighter/FakeGambling-Crash) [![Build status](https://ci.appveyor.com/api/projects/status/lnc18aoqi6s50u2w?svg=true)]() - Very simple Gambling type game.
 Uses a cryptography method for the "randomness".

-[RPG - (OLD Forums and developement info)](http://rpg-v2.boards.net/) -- [RPG - (Github Page)](https://github.com/persiafighter/RPG) - A very old game that I programmed in VBS.
+[RPG - (OLD Page)](http://rpg-v2.boards.net/) -- [RPG - (Github Page)](https://github.com/persiafighter/RPG) - A very old game that I programmed in VBS.
 It was never finnished, but it worked more or less like a game, including save states, 1 single exit point (since I didn't know where else to add them), a "story", and a flow of direction.
 Project is abandoned.

 <h1>Custom Or Private Programs/Plugins</h1>